 Optimizing Period End GL Balance Sheet Account Reconciliation

 Sure you can track some of this in a spreadsheet, but where is all the supporting documentation?
-Can it get detached?
+Can you detach it?
 Does that mean you still have to print reconciliations and manually pass them through a workflow gathering paper-based signatures?
 What happens when an auditor or compliance officer asks for evidence?
 Where is the spreadsheet, the supporting information, the paper signatures?

 The case, therefore, for automating the whole period end reconciliation cycle using proven software is strong.
-Not only can it be justified by risk management and compliance protocols, but, when you factor in all the more hidden costs of maintaining a manual environment, the operational efficiency argument likely stands up too.
+Not only do risk management and compliance protocols justify it, but, when you factor in all the more hidden costs of maintaining a manual environment, the operational efficiency argument likely stands up too.

 And so here we return to the dilemma.
 The traditional software vendors have been used to charging a lot for their often legacy based matching solutions.
 They don’t really get the period end stuff as well as they do the daily automation, and they struggle to deliver all of this at a price point that doesn’t jeopardize their hefty license fees.
 The newer entrants get the period end stuff, but struggle to handle the daily matching and exception management capabilities, and often cannot handle the volumes of larger organizations.